hft-rcpsp-scheduling/rcpsp-data-provider/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: 'type: bug'
+labels: 'type / bug'
 assignees: ''

 ---

 **Describe the bug**
-Add clear and concise description of what the bug is here:
+_Add clear and concise description of what the bug is here._

 **To Reproduce**
 Steps to reproduce the behavior:

-1. Request Endpoint: '...'
+1. Request Endpoint: `...`
-2. Request Parameter/Body: '....'
+2. Request Parameter/Body: `...`
 3. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+_A clear and concise description of what you expected to happen._

 **Screenshots**
-If applicable, add screenshots to help explain your problem here:
+_If applicable, add screenshots to help explain your problem here._

 **Additional context**
-Add any other context about the problem here:
+_Add any other context about the problem here._